Existence and obstructions for the curvature on compact manifolds with boundary: Introduction

 and

-The signs of $\lambda_1(\mathcal L_g)$ and $\sigma_1(\mathcal B_g)$ are crucial in our study because besides being conformal invariants (see \cite{E1,E3}), we will see that they play the same role as did the sign of the Euler characteristic in our investigation of the geodesic and Gaussian curvatures on compact surfaces with boundary.
+The signs of $\lambda_1(\mathcal L_g)$ and $\sigma_1(\mathcal B_g)$ are crucial in our study.
+Not only because they are conformal invariant (as discussed in \cite{E1,E3}), but also because we will see that they play a similar role to the sign of the Euler characteristic in our investigation of geodesic and Gaussian curvatures on compact surfaces with boundary.

-For high dimension, we present the two following extensions, to compact manifold with boundary, of the results due to J. Kazdan and F. Warner \cite[Theorem 3.3]{KW3} and \cite[Theorem 6.2]{KW2}. \begin{theorem} Let $(M^n,g)$ be a compact Riemannian manifold with nonempty boundary and dimension $n\geq 3$. \begin{itemize} \item[(a)] If $\sigma_1(\mathcal L_g)<0$, then CE$^0(g)$ is the set of smooth functions on $\partial M$ that are negative somewhere. \item[(b)] If $\sigma_1(\mathcal L_g)=0$ , then CE$^0(g)$ is the set of smooth functions on $\partial M$ that either change sign or are identically zero on $\partial M$. \item[(c)] If $\sigma_1(\mathcal L_g)>0$, then CE$^0(g)$ is the set of smooth functions on $\partial M$ that are positive somewhere. \end{itemize} \end{theorem}
+For higher dimensions, we present the following extension to compact manifolds with boundary, building upon the results established by J. Kazdan and F. Warner in \cite[Theorem 3.3]{KW3} and \cite[Theorem 6.2]{KW2}. \begin{theorem} Let $(M^n,g)$ be a compact Riemannian manifold with nonempty boundary and dimension $n\geq 3$. \begin{itemize} \item[(a)] If $\sigma_1(\mathcal B_g)<0$, then CE$^0(g)$ is the set of smooth functions on $\partial M$ that are negative somewhere. \item[(b)] If $\sigma_1(\mathcal B_g)=0$ , then CE$^0(g)$ is the set of smooth functions on $\partial M$ that either change sign or are identically zero on $\partial M$. \item[(c)] If $\sigma_1(\mathcal B_g)>0$, then CE$^0(g)$ is the set of smooth functions on $\partial M$ that are positive somewhere. \end{itemize} \end{theorem}